BrenPatF/trapit_python_tester/README.md

 Step 3 involves formatting the results contained in the JSON output file from step 2, via the JavaScript formatter, and this step can be combined with step 2 for convenience.

-- `test_format` is the function from the trapit Python package that calls the main test driver function that contains the wrapper function, then passes the output JSON file name to the JavaScript formatter and outputs a summary of the results.
+- `test_format` is the function from the trapit Python package that calls the main test driver function, test_unit, that contains the wrapper function, then passes the output JSON file name to the JavaScript formatter and outputs a summary of the results.
 It takes as parameters:

     - `ut_root`: unit test root folder
     - `npm_root`: parent folder of the JavaScript node_modules npm root folder